 "This is an area with such highly significant nature conservation and cultural values that there is no place for mining activity of any sort.
 We therefore strongly oppose the proposed clearing application.
 Key nature conservation and cultural heritage values can be summarised as follows:

-4. The area is likely habitat for five threatened or priority species of fauna (Carnaby’s black-cockatoo, heath mouse, chuditch, mallee fowl, tammar wallaby).
+- The area is likely habitat for six threatened or priority species of fauna (Carnaby’s black-cockatoo, heath mouse, chuditch, mallee fowl, red-tailed phascogale, tammar wallaby).

 We simply cannot let this environmental vandalism proceed.